BitcoinDesign/Guide/guide/payments/overview.md

 When submitting a transaction you can optimize for fast confirmation, or lower fee.
 It is good practice to give the user some control of this.

 ## Transaction lifecycle

-Let's break the entire payment process of down further.
+Let's lay out the entire payment process.

 ![](https://i.imgur.com/IzJLhXb.png)

-#### 1. Get Recipient Address
+#### 1. Get recipient address
-Somebody wants to send money to another person for some reason.
-Could be for a purchase, a donation, or something else.

-Payees can create an invoice in their wallet application with an amount and recipient address, and sends it to the sender.
+You need a valid address to send bitcoin.
+This can be shared by the recipient as a QR code, in plain text or as a payment link.

-#### 2. Transaction Creation
+#### 2. Transaction creation
-User enters an amount, the recipeint’s address, and sometimes selects the fee and coins used themselves.
-This is the required information a wallet application needs to construct a transaction.
+The wallet application guides the user through collected the required information (address and amount), and any optional information (what coins to send, fee options).

-#### 3. Transaction Signing
+#### 3. Transaction signing
-The private keys of the input addresses need to sign the transaction for it to be validated.
+The transactoin needs to be signed by the private key(s) of the input address(es) to be valid.
 The signing is often done in the same application and at the same time as the creation, but this does not have to be the case.

-#### 4. Transaction Broadcasting
+#### 4. Transaction broadcasting
-Transaction is broadcasted to a node, usually the one the wallet is connected to.
+The transaction is broadcasted to a Bitcoin node, normally the one the wallet is connected to.

-#### 5. Transaction Validation
+#### 5. Transaction validation
+The receiving node checks that the transaction is valid.
+In practice this means confirming that it was signed by the private key of the relevant address.

+#### 6. Transaction propagation
-If valid, nodes then propogate TXs to others in the network - returning a success message to originators.
+Once validated, the node passes the transaction on to other nodes in the network - returning a success message to the originator.
+The transaction is now in the *memory pool*, and remains there until confirmed.

-#### 6. Transaction Propogation
-The transaction is in the memory pool.
-The sender sees the transaction in their wallet as unconfirmed when the transaction is also in the mempool of the node they are connected to.

-#### 7. First Transaction Confirmation
+#### 7. First transaction confirmation
-The transaction is bundled a block, and that block is accepted by the network.
+At some point the transaction is included in a block that is added to the blockchain.
 This counts as a first confirmation.
 The recipient can be confident that they will receive the bitcoin, and may even receive a pre-emptive notification from their wallet.
+How long the first confirmation takes is dependent on many factors, principally - how many other transactions are waiting to be confirmed and how big a fee the transaction will pay.
+A new block is confirmed roughly every ten minutes.

-#### 8. More Blocks are Generated
+#### 8. Final confirmation
-Each additional block that is accepted by the network counts as an extra confirmation.
-When a transaction/block has 6 confirmations, it is considered final.
+Each additional block that is accepted by the network counts as an extra confirmation, making the transaction more secure by making it harder to undo.
+When a transaction has 6 confirmations, it is considered final.